Nonprofit organizations

 Be able to be accomplished (or a significant start) in 2-3 hours on Saturday morning.

-Ability for group to cover cost of project.
+Be funded by the Hosting group.
 (Note: If participants are going to make something to take home, e.g., worm bin, you may charge for materials that you need to purchase.)

 Address one of the local climate change impacts: